marvin-uncode/CyberSecurityProject2_ids/Report.md

 ### 3.1.3 XMAS Scan

-Because XMAS scans utilize several TCP flags in an otherwise uncommon combonation, we can detect XMAS scan packets by simply checking the size of the TCP flags and which flags are currently set (FIN, PSH, URG):
+Because XMAS scans utilize several TCP flags in an otherwise uncommon combination, we can detect XMAS scan packets by simply checking the size of the TCP flags and which flags are currently set (FIN, PSH, URG):
    `tcp and tcp.flags==0x29`

 ![Initial XMAS Scan][xmastest]\